-- A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, no grade lower than "C" in professional education (defined as any course with an EDXX prefix) courses, and have completed all degree requirements except for those included in the corresponding professional term; - Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council; - 3.
+- A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, and no courses "Incomplete," no grade lower than "C" in professional education (defined asany course with an EDXX prefix) courses, and have completed all degree requirements except for those included in the corresponding professional term; - 2.
+Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council; - 3.
 Successfully completed all assigned field experience.

-The Teacher Preparation Council will take action to approve or deny the application.
+The Teacher Preparation Council will take action to approve or deny the application pending fulfilment of all outstanding requirements.